SAFCSP-Team/drive-thrue-management-with-closing-option-project/README.md

 ## Objective

-This project aims to test your knowledge of the data structures and use it to solve real-life problems.
+This project aims to test your knowledge of the data structures and use them to solve real-life problems.

 ## Problem